ethndotsh/benchmarks/RESULTS.md

 # Results

-Each done using a 10 second run with ten samples.
+Each done using a 10 second run with ten samples on a 2021 MacBook Air M1 Base Model 256 GB.

 ## Nitro
 Won't run